 Survivors of nuclear reactor disasters have an increased risk of developing NHL, as well as other types of cancers.

 Lifestyle does not seem to be a major risk factor for NHL.
 Some studies have suggested that obesity may increase risk, but this association is not definite.
 Other studies have investigated the role of diet.
 Although some research has indicated an increased risk for diets high in consumption of red meat and lower risk for diets high in vegetables, the association remains speculative.
 There is no evidence that smoking increases the risk for NHL itself, although it has been linked with high-grade and follicular NHLs in people with lymphoma.

-The most common first sign of lymphoma is painless enlargement of one or more lymph node, usually in the neck, armpits, or groin.
+The most common first sign of lymphoma is a painless enlargement of one or more lymph nodes, usually in the neck, armpits, or groin.
 These enlarged lymph nodes may cause discomfort depending on where they are located.
 For example, abdominal tumors may cause stomach distention or pain, while lymph nodes in the chest may cause coughing or difficulty breathing.
 People should see their doctors if these symptoms do not go away within 2 to 3 weeks.

 Sometimes people with NHL do not experience any symptoms, or symptoms may not appear until the cancer is very advanced.
 Enlarged lymph nodes can also be caused by many noncancerous conditions, such as infections.

 The most common lumps or swellings in the neck are enlarged lymph nodes.
 They can be caused by bacterial or viral infections, cancer, and other rare causes.

 Systemic and B Symptoms

 Lymphomas sometimes cause systemic symptoms -- symptoms that affect the whole body, rather than a specific location.
 Some systemic generalized symptoms are referred to as B symptoms.
 People who have B symptoms have a more severe condition than asymptomatic people with the same cancer stage or tumor location or size.